 Depending on where you are in the process, we work with you regarding your personal narrative, character reference letters, mentor network and PSR interview preparation.
 We coach you on exactly which actions to take to impress the judge so that when you go to sentencing, you’re in the best position you can be in at the time.

-Work with a qualified, knowledgeable Prison Consultant to take advantage of this window of opportunity.
+Work with a qualified, knowledgeable Prison Consulting to take advantage of this window of opportunity.

 Qualifying for RDAP is becoming increasingly difficult.
 Inadequate preparation often results in a rejected RDAP application status, which means you’re obligated to serve more time in Federal Prison.